myl7/mylmoe/posts/hacks-for-mdx-md-in-nextjs.md

 ## Separate components and plugins of next-mdx-remote

 This is more like a caveat:
-You may have heard that Next.js can strip server dependencies from client bundle, as long as you only use them in `getStaticProps` or other data fetching hooks.
+You may have heard that Next.js can strip server dependencies from the client bundle, as long as you only use them in `getStaticProps` or other data fetching hooks.
-But it actually seems to work on module level.
+But it seems to work on the module level.
 I am not so familiar with Next.js bundling methods, but at least for this situation:
-If you imported a and b from one module, and used a for client and b for server only, then Next.js will (happily) bundle b into client bundle.
+If you imported a and b from one module and used a for client and b for server only, then Next.js will (happily) bundle b into the client bundle.

-When it comes with next-mdx-remote, it exports `serialize` for server and `<MDXRemote>` for client.
+When it comes to next-mdx-remote, it exports `serialize` for the server and `<MDXRemote>` for the client.
 If you are careful enough, you may notice that `serialize` is from `next-mdx-remote/serialize` but `<MDXRemote>` is from `next-mdx-remote`, which are different and may serve as an example.
 As for your code, you may want to provide `remarkPlugins` and `rehypePlugins` for `serialize` and `components` for `<MDXRemote>`.
-The point is that you need to make sure `remarkPlugins`/`rehypePlugins` and `components` are not in the same module, otherwise some remark/rehype plugin code will be falsely bundled into client bundle.
+The point is that you need to make sure `remarkPlugins`/`rehypePlugins` and `components` are not in the same module.
+Otherwise, Next.js will falsely bundle some remark/rehype plugin code into the client bundle.
 An example is available in [this folder](https://github.com/myl7/mylmoe/tree/main/utils/mdx).
 [An `IMPORTANT` notice about this](https://github.com/hashicorp/next-mdx-remote#:~:text=IMPORTANT%3A%20Be%20very,filing%20an%20issue.) is also available in next-mdx-remote README.